R0GGER/favicon-api/README.md

 ## Quick start (Docker)

 Clone the repository and start the stack.
-The bundled `docker-compose.yml` builds locally (`build: .`) and reads its settings from `.env.example`, with an optional `.env` on top for secrets.
+The bundled `docker-compose.yml` pulls the published image and reads its settings from [`.env.example`](.env.example).

 ```bash
 docker compose up -d